All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 weight loss peptides Semaglutide, tirzepatide Pre-filled pens, easy to travel with

-Growth hormone peptides CJC-1295, ipamorelin May require reconstitution; vials need careful packing
+Growth hormone peptides CJC-1295, ipamorelin May require reconstitution. vials need careful packing

-Recovery peptides BPC-157, TB-500 Similar vial logistics; daily or multiple weekly dosing
+Recovery peptides BPC-157, TB-500 Similar vial logistics. daily or multiple weekly dosing

 Pre-Filled Pens vs. Vials

 Pre-filled GLP-1 pens (like Ozempic, Wegovy, Mounjaro) are the easiest to travel with.
-They require no mixing, no separate syringes, and no reconstitution.
+They require no mixing, no separate syringes, and no reconstitution calculator.
 Compounded peptides that come in vials require more supplies: bacteriostatic water, insulin syringes, and alcohol swabs.
 If you travel frequently, ask your provider about pre-filled pen options when available.
 From $299

 Packing Peptides for Travel